StevenAndrewsII/Fung_OS/README.md

 The Arduino is resposible for life support(s) managment and its attached environments that are controlled by the life support sub system.

-The rasbery pi is responsible for the collection of data from the backend as well as providing an easy user interface to manage several systems and subsystems.
+The Rasbery PI is responsible for the collection of data from the backend as well as providing an easy user interface to manage several systems and subsystems.

 ## Arduino ( Backend )

-> Definition: The arduino( backend) is the hardware controller for life support subsystems and their connected environments...
+> Definition: The Arduino( backend) is the hardware controller for life support subsystems and their connected environments...

 The Arduino backend is witten in C++.
 Each Arduino can control 3 life supports.                  > ( envrionmental control hardware )